floragunncom/search-guard-docs/_content/_docs_introduction/main_concepts.md

 * `sg_internal_users.yml` - stores users, roles and hashed passwords (hash with hash.sh) in the internal user database.
 * `sg_action_groups.yml` - define named permission groups.

-If you are running OpenSearch Dashboards, resp.
-Kibana, you might also need the following configuration:
+If you are running Kibana, you might also need the following configuration:

-* `sg_frontend_authc.yml` - authentication for Dashboards/Kibana
+* `sg_frontend_authc.yml` - authentication for Kibana
-* `sg_frontend_multi_tenancy.yml` - basic multi-tenancy settings for Dashboards/Kibana
+* `sg_frontend_multi_tenancy.yml` - basic multi-tenancy settings for Kibana
-* `sg_tenants.yml` - defines tenants for configuring Dashboards/Kibana access
+* `sg_tenants.yml` - defines tenants for configuring Kibana access

 For special features or configuration, you have also the following files: